Call for abstracts

 • Abstracts should be max 2 page, excluding references and supplementary material.

-• Please submit in PDF format via TBD.
+• Please submit in PDF format via EasyChair (EasyChair submission link).

 In addition, authors of accepted abstracts will be asked to register and submit a 3-minute spotlight video.
 These videos will be available on the workshop website and LinkedIn page prior to the event to engage participants, and will be streamed during the coffee break sessions.
 These short videos are intended to spark curiosity and encourage in-depth discussions during the poster sessions.